Kitware/LidarView/LVCore/Utilities/Animation/README.md

 #### `start_cue_generic_setup`
-This method runs genetic setup steps at cue start
+This method runs generic setup steps at cue start
 It is intended to be run inside a `start_cue` before the camera definition step.